This is an article about that bizarre little cutie, the bee-fly. It was written for our local nature newsletter.

 A salute and a half to your alleyways, oh gracious land of mine,

-Home to the latest fashion, that every head remain bowed!
+Home to the latest fad, that every head remain bowed!

 Any discontent, any seeker who dares to venture about